-The key to success is to realize you have to get this right the first time because there’s no second chance once you hit retirement.
+The key to success is getting it right the first time because there’s no second chance once you hit retirement.

 While you may think you’re on the right track by funding IRAs and/or a 401(k) retirement plan, experts caution you against false confidence.